• Skip to primary navigation

 Breakfast wild rice with black walnuts, yogurt, black caps, and green walnut molasses

-The finished "molasses" as I had it for breakfast yesterday, with wild rice, black caps, yogurt, and fresh cracked black walnuts, of course.
+The finished molasses I used on a simple breakfast of wild rice, black caps, yogurt, and fresh cracked black walnuts, of course.

 How to use it

 While the flavor is not as intense as mugolio, it's still fun.
-You could use the finished green walnut molasses anywhere you would use maple syrup, and it loves yogurt and creamy soft cheeses.
-I've also used it for baking in things like granola, which worked, and gave it a darker color.
+You can use the walnut syrup anywhere you would use maple syrup, and it loves yogurt and creamy soft cheeses.
+I've also used it for baking in things like granola, and anywhere I'd use molasses.

-The scheme I'm hatching here though, is that using black walnut honey to flavor nocino might just be the ultimate version: a study in the flavor of black walnuts only the forest can provide.
+Using black walnut molasses to flavor spirits like nocino might be the ultimate version though: a study in the flavor of black walnuts only the forest can provide.

 Green black walnut honey